-Praised by the Chicago Tribune for her “firmly knit tone from top to bottom of an imposingly wide range,” in the 2022/23 season, American mezzo-soprano Jill Grove returns to the Lyric Opera of Chicago as the Witch in Hansel und Gretel, makes her Portland Opera debut as Ježibaba in Rusalka, and joins Opera Omaha as Principessa in Suor Angelica.
-Last season, she joined Arizona Opera as Madame Armfeldt in A Little Night Music, and also returned to the Metropolitan Opera for their productions of Elektra and The Rake’s Progress.
-She recently joined the Metropolitan Opera and the Lyric Opera of Chicago as the Governess in Pique Dame, joined Minnesota Opera for Klytaemnestra in Elektra, San Francisco Opera the Fortune Teller in Arabella and Mamma Lucia in Cavalleria Rusticana, Canadian Opera Company 1st Maid in Elektra, and joined the Calgary Philharmonic for performances of Verdi’s Requiem.
+Praised by the Chicago Tribune for her “firmly knit tone from top to bottom of an imposingly wide range,” in the 2023/24 season, American mezzo-soprano Jill Grove returns to the role of Klytaemnestra in Elektra with Dallas Opera, sings Fricka in Das Rheingold with Calgary Opera, Mamma Lucia in Cavalleria rusticana with Kansas City Opera, and Gertrude in Romeo et Juliette with Washington National Opera.
+Last season, she returned to the Lyric Opera of Chicago as the Witch in Hansel und Gretel, and made her Portland Opera debut as Ježibaba in Rusalka.
+She recently joined Arizona Opera as Madame Armfeldt in A Little Night Music, returned to the Metropolitan Opera for their productions of Elektra and The Rake’s Progress.
+She joined the Metropolitan Opera and the Lyric Opera of Chicago as the Governess in Pique Dame, Minnesota Opera for Klytaemnestra in Elektra, San Francisco Opera the Fortune Teller in Arabella and Mamma Lucia in Cavalleria Rusticana, Canadian Opera Company 1st Maid in Elektra, and the Calgary Philharmonic for performances of Verdi’s Requiem.